 Inspirado em casos reais que Paul French descobriu em arquivos de duas centenas de judeus em Xangai (onde o autor viveu cerca de duas décadas).

-A maioria destes judeus instalou-se em Macau na Pensão Aurora Portuguesa (era tb restaurante, botequim e mercearia), localizada no nº 47 da Rua do Campo
+A maioria destes judeus instalou-se em Macau na Pensão Aurora Portuguesa (era tb restaurante, botequim e mercearia), localizada no nº 47 da Rua do Campo.

 Segundo o autor britânico, o livro vai dar origem a um filme.